Typsium/alchemist/lib.typ

 /// ```)
 /// For more examples, see @examples
 ///
 /// - body (drawable): the body of the parenthesis.
-It must start and end with a molecule or a link.
+It must start and end with a fragment or a link.
 /// - l (string): the left parenthesis
 /// - r (string): the right parenthesis
 /// - align (true): if true, the parenthesis will have the same y position.
 They will also get sized and aligned according to the body height.
 If false, they are not aligned and the height argument must be specified.